The BGES’ Signature Vicksburg Campaign Study, Part 8

 - John D Winters & T. Harry Williams: The Civil War in Louisiana

-Registration includes three lunches, a welcoming reception and group dinner, a map packet, the academic program, support of a professional historian, a tour director, park admission, and transportation.
+Registration includes four lunches, two working dinners and two PowerPoint presentations, a map packet, the academic program, support of a professional historian, a tour director, park admission, and transportation.
 We will also provide snacks and bottled water.

 Register for this program using a secure PayPal link

-To register by mail or fax, download this printable registration form: Unvexed to the Sea, the Mississippi is Reopened
+To register by mail or fax, download this printable registration form: The Bayou Teche and Port Hudson Campaigns

 Questions?
 Need more information?
 Please contact us.